micro/micro/README.md

 Micro is built as a microkernel architecture.
 It abstracts away the complexity of the underlying infrastructure by providing a set of building block services composed as a single logical server for the end user to consume.

-The server consists of the following services

-- **Auth** - Authentication and authorization out of the box using JWT tokens and rule based access control.
-- **Broker** - Ephemeral pubsub messaging for asynchronous communication and distributing notifications
-- **Config** - Dynamic configuration and secrets management for service level config without reload
-- **Events** - Event streaming with ordered messaging, replay from offsets and persistent storage
-- **Network** - service-to-service networking and control plane for all internal request traffic
-- **Runtime** - Service lifecycle and process management with support for source to running auto build
-- **Registry** - Centralised service discovery and API endpoint explorer with feature rich metadata
-- **Store** - Key-Value storage with TTL expiry and persistent crud to keep microservices stateless

 ### API

 The server embeds a HTTP API (on port 8080) which can be used to make requests as simple JSON.